dahead/sway-config/README.md

 # dotfiles
 My personal configuration files for getting my machine set up.
 My setup uses a lenovo laptop with an intel cpu and a docking station and one external display (aka Clamshell Mode).
-I use swaywm with wayland, bemenu, kitty, zsh, neovim and other stuff.
+I use sway as a windowmanager under wayland with bemenu, kitty, pcmanfm, zsh, neovim and other stuff.

-### Swaywm installation
+### sway installation
 The only necessary files are sway's config file (`.config/sway/config`) and the environment adjustments in `/etc/environment`.
 Other files in  (`.config/sway/`) are optional.

 ### Backwards compatibility with xwayland